 For many years, I was fortunate enough to live in the woods of Western Pennsylvania.
 Not the deep woods, mind you, but far enough in that it was a ten minute walk to my nearest neighbor.
 Many nights, before the advent of the internet and smartphones, I would gaze at the stars and learn their names.
 I would wonder about the universe and try to grasp infinity.
 Don’t get me wrong, I would also drink bad beer in those fields and go four wheeling, I’d clumsily try to put moves on girls and play video games in my home.
 I wasn’t a philosopher, I was a teenage kid, but the opportunity for me to contemplate existence was there, at times that’s all there was to do there, and often I took it.
 Recently I went back for the baby shower of a beloved cousin.
 The night before I sat outside and looked at the stars.
 Where I live now, the stars are poor, weak, uninspiring things.
 You look at them and are unmoved because the lights from the cities and suburbs have diminished them.
 Back at my mother’s home, they are still in their glory.
 I sat outside and tried to remember the constellations I knew so well in my youth.
 Before long my mother came out and joined me.
 We sat and chatted pleasantly, but there was more silence than talk and it was nice.
 I told her about how I enjoyed the sitting and puzzling things out, about how life has made us too hurried and reliant on technology and stuff we don’t need.
 I told her that I was enjoying trying to remember the names of constellations.
 Her response, “Oh, I have an app for that.”

 I have one as well, but the point was I didn’t want it.
 Many of us have forgotten the joy of remembering something buried deep in your memory and working it out, instead of just googling it.
 Of just thinking about something until your mind is satisfied with it’s results.
 We have too much on our plates for such luxury.
 We are too busy with work and kids and facebook.
 We have meetings to attend, HOA’s to deal with, annoying neighbors to placate, and series to binge watch.
 We no longer live deep and suck out all the marrow of life.
-We live shallowly and eat vegetarian.
+We live shallowly and eat food the nourishes neither mind or body.

 Recently in class, I tried to teach them about Transcendentalism and Chris McCandless, who was the inspiration for the book and movie, Into the Wild.
 This young man lived and died trying to suck out the marrow of life, a seemingly cautionary tale, but in those two years what a life he lived!
 While I have no desire to try and live in the wilds of Alaska, nor tramp around the United States, I wish to live more simply.
 To let go of some of the concerns of modern life and to enjoy what this fleeting existence has to offer more directly, more deliberately.
 I wish this for my children, who have so much stuff and distractions they don’t know what to do with themselves.
 I wish this for my family and friends, and I wish it for all of you.
 Go, put down your tablets and smartphones, leave digital society behind for awhile and find some place new.
 Find some adventure.
 Experience something and think about what it means, don’t just share it on twitter or instagram.
 Delve deep into the world, into the wild of people.
 It’s scary there, but the rewards are great.